-Once again the spotlight will be firmly on UK ambulance services as they fight to meet current challenges and continue to improve clinical outcomes against a backdrop of rising demand that shows no signs of slowing, a key issue compounded by the Covid-19 pandemic.
+Once again the spotlight was firmly on UK ambulance services as the fight to meet current challenges and improve clinical outcomes continues against a backdrop of rising demand that shows no signs of slowing, a key issue compounded by the Covid-19 pandemic.

-Using some of the best interactive online event software, the format will continue to contain a mix of live speaker sessions, live panel / debate, networking, knowledge sharing presentations from UK national ambulance director groups and access to sponsor content and an exhibition area.
+In conjunction with our production partners Glasgows, the format contained a mix of live speaker sessions, live panel / debate, networking and knowledge sharing presentations from UK national ambulance director groups, as well as access to sponsor content and an exhibition area.

-As in previous years, the event is open to UK and international delegates alike.
+As in previous years, the event was open to UK and international delegates alike.

 Themes and agenda

-Themes and topics to be explored during the day include:
+Themes and topics explored during the day included:

 - Health inequalities and Public Health strategies for ambulance services

 - Reducing violence and aggression towards ambulance staff

 - Leading cultural change to become ‘employers of choice’

 - Integrated Care Systems – the regional / local fit for ambulance services